 Kaidus relaxed himself and pushed his body into the earth along with the pull of the other mage’s magic.
 Easily breaking the earth binding spell, he shot into the earth as Headmaster Nylen would have, dodging the three attacks.

 He willed his mana to burst outward, and the earth gave in to his command.
 The ground rippled and in quick successions, the ripples erupted into spikes, impaling anyone who was unprepared.

 With earth magic, he elevated himself back up above ground.

 Two of the agents who were in his proximity had been penetrated by the earth spikes while the others retreated back a considerable distance.

 “Formation 13!
 Use long range spells and wear him down!”
 He heard Zavon’s voice shout an order.

-An ice chain whipped towards him as two more bolts of frayed lightning homed in on his position.
+An ice chain whipped toward him as two more bolts of frayed lightning homed in on his position.
 With a thought, another mana barrier deflected the two bolts.
-With his right hand, a fiery dagger manifested, and he quickly severed the icy whip.
+With his right hand, a fiery dagger manifested and he quickly severed the icy whip.

 Without waiting, Kaidus threw one of the daggers at another man.

 Seeing the sudden death of his companion, the man finished his spell he had been invoking.
 A wall of flame shot along a path straight at Kaidus.
 As the dagger and the fire spell passed through each other, the flaming dagger absorbed the man’s spell, burning even brighter as it pierced the man’s chest.
 The dagger burst into flames upon impact.